TEKtoken/Techno-King-TEK-/README.md

 Contract Address: 0x58b81Bcaa8fDAf8E3c56588f0EA89094e00a84A5

-It is a BEP20 token made in a private, exclusive group and aims to have a fixed supply of 21 million tokens.
+Techno King is a BEP20 token built on the Binance smart chain.
+It is meant as a deflationary hedge with a fixed supply of 21 million tokens.
 This coin has no utility function beyond its value as an asset.
 There are no plans to use it as a mean of payment or a way of moving any value whatsoever.
 The value of this coin is purely based on speculation.
 It is made for crypto collectors.
 Its value depends on the following factors: interest in the project itself, scarcity, and demand.
 The team has not issued any announcements of any special development or use of the token.
 As this coin is made for pure speculation.

 Its future will depend on the current cryptocurrency market’s behavior.
 As for the price, it is dependent on the following factors: the number of people who will want to buy it for speculation, and the market value of the underlying blockchain.